pocc/tshark.dev/content/capture/sources/_index.md

 ### Finding the interface name

-_These one-liners will print the exact interface name, regardless of OS._
+_These one-liners will print the exact interface name for each OS._

 ```sh
 # Using powershell on Windows